Fady-Esam/social-media-app/README.md

 # 📱 Flutter Social Media App

 A sleek and high-performance Flutter-based social media application inspired by modern short-form video platforms.
-Built for smooth user interaction and real-time engagement, this project showcases seamless media handling, and integration with scalable cloud services.
+Created for smooth user interaction and real-time engagement, this project showcases seamless media handling, and integration with scalable cloud services.
+Built MVVM clean architecture for scalability and maintainability and BLoC pattern for predictable and scalable UI logic.

 ---

 ## ✨ Features

 - 🔐 Secure authentication (Login / Signup / Logout)
 - 🎬 Upload short videos with song and caption
 - ❤️ Like, 💬 comment, and 🔁 share functionality
-- 🔍 Discover & follow other users
+- 🔍 Discover & follow other users with real-time interaction
+- 🧑‍🤝‍🧑 View user profiles showing posts, and follower stats
+- 🔎 Search for users by name or username
-- 💬 Real-time chat with text, image, video & voice
+- 💬 Real-time chat with text, image, video & voice messaging
+- 🗑️ Delete or clear individual messages and entire conversations
-- 🔔 Push notifications for updates and messages
+- 🔔 Push notifications for updates and new messages
+- 🗂️ MVVM Architecture with a clear separation of concerns between Model, View, and ViewModel layers for scalability and maintainability
+- 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic

+---

 ---